-At a council meeting last month, Cllr Carole Williams proposed that the council pushes for an end to the government’s “hostile environment” policies, opposes the criminalisation of Windrush families and presses Prime Minister Theresa May for an independent public inquiry into the scandal.
+At a meeting last month, Cllr Carole Williams proposed that the council pushes for an end to the government’s “hostile environment” policies, opposes the criminalisation of Windrush families and presses Prime Minister Theresa May for an independent public inquiry into the scandal.

 In passing the motion, the Town Hall also agreed to continue to celebrate Windrush Day on 22 June every year – the date on which the ship docked in Tilbury in 1948.